 American Tavern Influenced Restaurant Design

 This American tavern inspired restaurant is truly astonishing.
 Victor – located in Le Germain Toronto Mercer – is elegantly decorated.
 During the restaurant’s renovation, its designers were mandated to create a versatile space, and we believe they did a phenomenal job.
 Hotel renovations tend to yield amazing results.
-The seemingly masculine tone the restaurant has invites all to come take a seat – from hotel guests, to professionals, or even the artists prancing around the Toronto Entertainment District.
+Even though it might have a masculine tone, the restaurant is still inviting and allows everyone to come in and take a seat.
+From hotel guests to professionals, or even the artists prancing around the Toronto Entertainment District.

 The decor of this chic casual establishment is impressive.
 With its brass tubing light fixtures and peacock leather benches, one can’t help to feel as though they’ve walked into a work of art.
 The three spaces of Victor – its café, the dining room, and the intimate bar-lounge – seamlessly piece together thanks to the wonderful design.
 The design includes raw wood, amber-hued mirrors, and a unique colour palette.

 Staycation or vacation, who wouldn’t want to stay at the hotel and spend mornings or evenings in this sumptuous décor?
 Plus, Le Germain has a wonderful rooftop terrace – as if the restaurant’s decor wasn’t enough to convince you to visit!